Apple debuts $399 Watch Series 6 and $279 Watch SE

 Apple says it has given developers the tools to create useful custom Watch faces.
 Developers have already created custom watch faces for photographers (featuring light levels), surfers (featuring wave conditions), and healthcare workers (featuring patient management tools).

-Via a new “Family Setup” feature, Apple is making it possible for people to own a cellular Apple Watch even if they have no iPhone.
+Via a new “Family Setup” feature, Apple is making it possible for family members to own an Apple Watch even if they have no iPhone.
 Users such as seniors or children can pair their Watch with someone else’s iPhone and they’ll still get their own unique cell number.
 Parents and caregivers benefit because they can get information on the location and well-being of family members.

+For parents, Family Setup allows them to approve new contacts added via the Watch by the kids.
+They can even send money to the kids via Apple Pay Family and monitor the the kids’ Apple Pay spending.

-This service works with Apple Watch Series 4 or later.
+This service works with the cellular versions of the Apple Watch Series 4 or later.
 And, notably, it will work with the new affordable Watch Apple announced Tuesday, the $279 Apple Watch SE.
-Apple says the SE offers elements of the newest Series 6 (such as the gyroscope and accelerometer), and supports features like fall detection and activity tracking.
-SE models with a cellular modem cost more.
+Apple says the SE offers design elements of the newest Series 6 (such as the Retina display and the rounded glass), and supports features like fall detection and activity tracking.
+SE models with a cellular modem start at $329.

-The Apple Watch Series Three remains in the lineup as a $199 entry-level option.
+The Apple Watch Series 3 remains in the lineup as a $199 entry-level option.

 Apple is clearly trying to expand the line of Apple Watches to fit any size, taste, age, or budget.